 All pregnant women in Denmark are offered screenings for Down’s syndrome.
-The screenings combine the mother’s age, biophysical (ultrasound) and biochemical markers to estimate the risk of carrying an embryo with Down’s syndrom.
+The screenings combine the mother’s age, biophysical (ultrasound) and biochemical markers to estimate the risk of carrying an embryo with Down’s syndrome.

-Pregnant women with an increased risk are offered additional tests.
-The aim of the screenings for Down’s syndrom is to assist pregnant women in their decision, and accurate information is an important precondition.
+Pregnant women with increased risks are offered additional tests.
+The aim of the Down’s syndrome screenings is to assist pregnant women with their decision, and accurate information is an important precondition for that.

-The general aim of the PhD project was to develop an eHealth intervention, which was to improve pregnant women’s basis of making an informed decision regarding the screenings for Down’s syndrome and study the impact of the intervention.
+The general aim of the PhD project was to develop an eHealth intervention, which was to improve pregnant women’s basis for making an informed decision regarding the Down’s syndrome screenings as well as to study the impact of the intervention.

-The study showed that an internet-based solution well-supplements the more traditional methods like oral information and brochures regarding information about the screenings for Down’s syndrom.
+The study showed that an internet-based solution is a good supplement to the more traditional methods of providing information, like oral communication and written brochures regarding information about the Down’s syndrome screenings.
 It is important to offer different ways of obtaining information to ensure individual solutions in the future.
 Furthermore, the project demonstrated that the successful development of a health-related webpage is based on a well-structured process and involves relevant interests.

 Mette Maria Skjøth Jane Clemensen